 That being said, you still may find a “hypoallergenic food” useful in an elimination diet for your pet, just don’t consider it the cure-all for food sensitivities.

-Not every diet will use that terminology, but a quick read-through of the ingredients will display limited, real food ingredients that will help your pet thrive.
+Not every diet will use that terminology on the label, but a quick read-through of the ingredients will display a limited variety of ingredients that will help your pet thrive.
 Grandma Lucy's and Sojos are some natural and limited-ingredient foods that would be a great choice for an elimination diet.

 Preservatives and fillers in many cooked foods can contribute to reactions, but raw diets will be free of these less desirable ingredients.